superlativeinstruments/manuals.playsuperlative.com/SB01/arpeggiator.md

 - `UP`: plays the arpeggiated notes from lowest to highest
 - `DOWN` + `U+D` + `UP`: plays the arpeggiated notes in random order

-You can switch modes while the Arpeggiator is playing.

-Use the `HOLD` button to latch notes into the Arpeggiator and free hands for adjusting the sound

 To disable the Arpeggiator, press the currently illuminated Arpeggiator mode button

+Tip: You can switch modes while the Arpeggiator is playing.

+Use the `HOLD` button to latch notes into the Arpeggiator and free hands for adjusting the sound.

 </article>